This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Electric bikes are becoming more prevalent on our streets and bike paths in the UK and across the world, with their popularity growing from strength to strength without any sign of slowing up.

-Therefore most of us know the benefits of owning and using one, but what are the actual rules and laws surrounding the ownership and use of electric bikes?
+So what are the actual rules and laws surrounding the ownership and use of electric bikes?

 Key Electric Bike Laws in the UK